lauzis/bash-dev-tools/README.md

 # bash-dev-tools
-Some bash scripts, that helps automate some everyday tasks of php developer
+Some bash scripts, that helps automate some everyday tasks of php developer.
+Kind of shortcuts for queries, commands that are used from time to time in the worklfow.

 ## db shell tools
 Several tools with some simple scripts that are used quite often.